ARTICLE / THE MAKING OF... SERIES

 Looking back, we had a pretty bold strategy.
 Going all in, we ordered 50,000 units with the idea of giving away 20,000 units for free - to grow awareness and to also get people experiencing first-hand how good the juice was.
 No one likes hangovers, so when you find something that really does take the edge off, you use it again and again whilst telling your friends.

-That sounds like a massive investment.
+Funding?
 How did you fund everything?

 We bootstrapped with our weekly paychecks.
 There are three co-founders (myself, Sumin Do, and Liam Gostencnik), and we would all put in cash weekly to fund getting things off the ground.
 That continued for the first 6-12 months.
 Then as word got out and sales lifted, the business started funding itself.